energywebfoundation/dsb/README.md

 ### Login

-Before you can with using DSB Message Broker you need to complete login procedure and acquire `access-token`.
+Before you can start using DSB Message Broker (as a DSB user) you need to complete login procedure and acquire `access-token`.
 The required `identityToken` is a JWT signed token using ES256 algorithm.

 Header: